 Mid Range – Casa Tartaruga

-Self-catering two bedroom apartment city views and free parking.
+Self-catering two bedroom apartment with city views and free parking.
 From approx. €85 per night.

 Luxury – Lu’ Hotel Maladroxia